-In the development of metallurgically-bonded sandwich panels, Cymat continues to conduct its own brazing trials to promote and accelerate the ensuing trials at the facilities of Cymat's Spanish venture partner - Alucoil SA.
+Cymat continues to conduct its own brazing trials regarding the development of metallurgically-bonded sandwich panels.
+Cymat continues to employ the expertise of its European-based CTO and its specialty aluminum supplier, Rio Tinto in concert with the advisory services of Canmet - the largest research centre in Canada dedicated to the fabrication, processing and evaluation of - to supplement ensuing trials at the facilities of Cymat's Spanish venture partner - Alucoil SA.
 The trials at Alucoil are anticipated to lead to testing and certification with select Alucoil clients.